CanVo/CanVo.github.io/README.md

 - Add & tie domain to blog.
 - Plan / structure how the CTF section will be laid out.
 Things to consider: Categories, CTF name, CTF Problem, Images and files.
 Can get fancy with this.
 - Plan the credits section.
 Should it be in the layout of cards?
 Should it just be one big page? etc.
+- Look into seeing if I can fade a whole page upon clicking on it.